-Tom Baird is the vice president for development at the University of Michigan, where he has responsibility for all fundraising and development activities across the university.
+Tom Baird has responsibility for all fundraising and development activities across the university.
 This includes leading the central Office of University Development as well as oversight of more than 30 U-M fundraising units, including Michigan Medicine, UM-Flint and UM-Dearborn.

-A U-M alumnus (AB ‘83) with 23 years of experience in higher education philanthropy, Baird focuses intently on organizational leadership, creating a positive work culture and developing trusted relationships.
-He most recently spent three years as assistant dean for advancement at the college of Literature, Science, and the Arts (LSA), helping the 85-person team raise more than $544 million, or 136 percent of the college’s Victors for Michigan campaign goal.
+A 1983 U-M alumnus with 23 years of experience in higher education philanthropy, he focuses intently on organizational leadership, creating a positive work culture and developing trusted relationships.
+He most recently spent three years as assistant dean for advancement at the College of Literature, Science, and the Arts, helping the 85-person team raise more than $544 million, or 136 percent of LSA’s Victors for Michigan campaign goal.

-Before his service to LSA, Baird was the assistant vice president and campaign director for the Victors for Michigan campaign, which ultimately raised more than $5 billion.
-He served as vice chancellor for advancement for UM-Dearborn (2003-11), assistant vice president and Victors for Michigan campaign director (2011-15), and the interim associate vice president of development for Michigan Medicine during a time of transition in 2015.
+Before his service to LSA, he was the assistant vice president and campaign director for the Victors for Michigan campaign, which ultimately raised more than $5 billion.
+He served as vice chancellor for advancement for UM-Dearborn from 2003-11, assistant vice president and Victors for Michigan campaign director from 2011-15, and the interim associate vice president of development for Michigan Medicine during a time of transition in 2015.
 Earlier he served as interim assistant dean of development for LSA.